Energetic Causal Sets: Conclusions

 \section{Conclusions}

-This is the second of a series of papers focused on studying the role of irreversibility in fundamental physics \cite{first,motivation}.
+This is the second of a series of papers focused on studying the role of irreversibility in fundamental physics \cite{first,ECS-3,motivation}.
 Here we presented a novel approach to quantum theory based on energetic causal sets introduced in the first work.

-The quantum theory we obtain requires only a reduced set of the usual postulates of quantum mechanics.
+The quantum theory we obtain, which we call {\it quantum energetic causal sets}, requires only a reduced set of the usual postulates of quantum mechanics.
 This is possible because our theory takes energy-momentum, instead of space-time, as fundamental.
 We only obtain space-time and its geometry as emergent properties of the semi-classical limit.
 This is in accord with the lesson Einstein taught us: the concepts of simultaneity and locality are constructed from primary observations of energy and momentum.
 This is also the main result of relative locality: \textit{the primary geometry is the geometry of energy-momentum space}.
 This way, energy-momentum and causality are the only fundamental intrinsic properties of quantum histories.
 Taking energy-momentum as fundamental has the additional advantage that if space-time is emergent then so is locality.
 Fundamentally there is neither locality nor non-locality, \textit{just causality}.

 The quantum theory we obtain has, at the fundamental level, no non-commutativity, no uncertainty relations, and no $\hbar$.
 These all emerge with space-time.
 The only postulate we require of the quantum theory is the amplitude law.